New in version 1.0.

 New in version 0.6.

 Describes a decorator function.
-The signature should not represent the signature of the actual function, but the usage as a decorator.
+The signature should represent the usage as a decorator.
 For example, given the functions

 def removename(func): func.__name__ = '' return func def setnewname(name): def decorator(func): func.__name__ = name return func return decorator